microsoft/fluentui/packages/web-components/src/message-bar/README.md

 - `aria-live`

   - The `aria-live` attribute should be used to associate the MessageBar with the appropriate `aria-live` value to announce content changes to assistive technology devices.
-Corresponds to `politeness` attribute.

 - `aria-labelledby`